sandialabs/wiretap/README.md

 2. The legacy method of passing command line arguments (`--endpoint 7.3.3.1:1337 ...`).
 Be aware that this method exposes the arguments to other users on the system.
 A compromised private key can be used to connect to the Client as a peer and/or decrypt traffic

 > [!NOTE]
 > The wiretap_server.conf file uses a notation unique to Wiretap.
-It cannot be used to start a server with `wg-quick` or other generic Wireguard tools.
+It cannot be used to start a Wireguard server with `wg-quick` or other generic Wireguard tools.

 Confirm that the Relay interfaces on the Client and Server have successfully completed a handshake.
 The Client should see successful handshakes in whatever WireGuard interface is running.
 If using the command-line tools, check with `sudo wg show`.
 By default the E2EE handshake will not occur until the Client sends data, so you may need to attempt to use the connection (e.g. `ping` an IP in the associated `--routes`) to trigger the handshake process.